awsdocs/amazon-eks-user-guide/doc_source/pod-security-policy-removal-faq.md

 ## I see a PSP called `eks.privileged` in my cluster\.
 What is it and what can I do about it?<a name="pod-security-policy-removal-privileged"></a>

-Amazon EKS clusters with Kubernetes version `1.13` or higher have a default PSP that’s named `eks.privileged`\.
+Amazon EKS clusters with Kubernetes version `1.13` or higher have a default PSP that's named `eks.privileged`\.
 This policy is created in `1.24` and earlier clusters\.
 It isn't used in `1.25` and later clusters\.
 Amazon EKS automatically migrates this PSP to a PSS\-based enforcement\.
 No action is needed on your part\.

 ## Will Amazon EKS make any changes to PSPs present in my existing cluster when I update my cluster to version `1.25`?<a name="pod-security-policy-removal-prevent"></a>